edisedis777/PowerBI-Pitfalls/queries/readme.md

-This folder contains the DAX queries.
+This folder contains the PowerBI scripts to transform the raw CSV file into a star schema.

 Usage Instructions: